Spirals-Team/librepair-experiments/README.md

 The branches that have 4 commits have one commit (the third one) that contains also the human patch.

-## Builds information extracted from the Travis CI API
+## Builds information extracted using Travis CI API

 The use of Travis CI API allowed to gather useful information about the collected failing builds, such as their states, the trigger events and their duration.